-You have come to the end of the schedule, and your fitness has improved dramatically as you've increased your training towards race day.
+You have come to the end of the schedule, and your fitness has improved dramatically from little or no cardiovascular (CV) activity, to being able to complete a 5k event under your own steam.
 Along the way, you have made significant health and fitness gains, and equally importantly, you have progressed safely.
-By maintaining your training, you will be making a major contribution to your long-term health and fitness and this schedule can also serve as a foundation and springboard to increase your fitness levels further.
-Now you've completed your first 10k, you may be thinking about improving your time or you might be tempted to step up in distance, perhaps to a full marathon.
-See the realbuzz.com guides '10k intermediate' or the selection of half marathon plans that will help you progress to the next level . . .
+By maintaining your training, you will be making a major contribution to your long-term health and fitness, and this schedule can also serve as a foundation and springboard to increase your fitness levels further.
+Now you've completed your first race, you may be tempted to step up and try to improve your finishing time.
+See the realbuzz.com guides '5k intermediate' or the selection of 10k plans that will help you progress to the next level . . .
 Enjoy your training!